jonasbrami/aiotrino/README.md

 The arrow interface provides efficient columnar data transfer for large datasets.
 This feature works in conjunction with the Arrow spooling prototype implemented in the [Trino server fork](https://github.com/jonasbrami/trino).

+### Why Arrow?

+A common use case of Trino is to retrieve a large chunk of structured data from a Data lake for later processing using local data processing libraries such as DataFrame libraries, data science libraries...
+Large query output can be extremely slow to retrieve using Trino's pure python packages (aiotrino, trino-python-client) because of the huge deserialization cost.

+We aim to solve this issue by introducing Arrow format to Trino's Spooling protocol multiplying the throughput of deserialization by hundreds!

+This is achieved using fully asynchronous and parallel spooling segment retrieval and also leveraging the fact that PyArrow releases the GIL during the deserialization allowing true parallelism without the need for multiprocessing: Only coroutines (for the segment retrieval) and threads (for the arrow deserialization)

 ### Fetch All Results

 ```python